mfkiwl/docs-6/docs/software_usr/pprx.rst

 Editing Configuration Parameters
 --------------------------------
 pprx configuration files are broken into configuration blocks.
 The start of each block is indicated by a block header, e.g., ESTIMATOR.
-An example configuration file can be found here:
+A pprx ``.opt`` file (i.e. pprx.opt) has a corresponding configuration file,``.config`` (i.e. pprx.config).
+See this :download:`*example* configuration file <./../../../src/runtime_files/pprx.config>` for pprx.

-To edit the configuration parameters in the ``.config`` file, see the below blocks:
+Each block in the ``pprx.config`` file contains various configuration parameters.
+See each block below to view all of its configuration parameter choices and if applicable the choices for each parameter:

 .. toctree::
    :maxdepth: 1